English Alternatives Due to Standardized Test Suspension

-- Obtain a Test of English as a Foreign Language (TOEFL) minimum score of 79 on the Internet-based TOEFL (550 on the paper-based TOEFL/213-computer-based) for unrestricted admission.
+- Obtain a Test of English as a Foreign Language (TOEFL) minimum score of 79 on the Internet-based TOEFL, iBT paper-based and TOEFL Home edition for unrestricted admission.
 TOEFL Essential (8.0) also accepted.

-- Obtain a International English Language Testing System (IELTS) minimum overall band score (academic track) of 6.0 for unrestricted admission.
+- Obtain an International English Language Testing System (IELTS) minimum overall band score (academic track) of 6.0 for unrestricted admission.

-- Obtain a Certificate in Advanced English (CAE) grade of A or B for unrestricted admission or grade of C for restricted admission.
+- Obtain a Certificate in C1 Advanced English score of 169 or higher for restricted admission.

-- Obrain a 52 or above on the Pearson Test of English (PTE) for unrestricted admission.
+- Obtain a 52 or above on the Pearson Test of English (PTE) for unrestricted admission.

 - Obtain a score of 4 or 5 for unrestricted admission of 3 for restricted admission on the Advanced Placement English Language and Composition exam.

 - Obtain a General Certificate of Education Advanced Level (GCE A-level) pass in English with a grade of A, B, or C from one of the five British-based examining boards.

-- Obtain a ACT Assessment English Test minimum score of 20.
+- Obtain an ACT Assessment English Test minimum score of 20.

-- Obtain a SAT I Evidence-Based Reading and Writing (EBRW) score of 480.
+- Obtain an SAT I Evidence-Based Reading and Writing (EBRW) score of 480.

-- Obtain an SAT Literature Subject Test minimum score of 965.
+- Obtain an SAT Literature Subject Test minimum score of 460.

-- Obtain a International Baccalaureate (IB) grade of 4, 5, 6, or 7 in English A1 or A2 at the Higher Level (HL) or Standard Level (SL).
+- Obtain an International Baccalaureate (IB) grade of 4, 5, 6, or 7 in English A1 or A2 at the Higher Level (HL) or Standard Level (SL).